learning-zone/sql-basics/README.md

 - The result to your system is blocking.
 - Update will start on completion of all the reads.

-#### What is the STUFF function and how does it differ from the REPLACE function?
+## Q. What is the STUFF function and how does it differ from the REPLACE function?

 - Using STUFF function we can overwrite the specified characters of a string.
 The syntax of STUFF function is: